longturn/freeciv21/docs/General/Manuals/client-manual.rst

 the following options:

 Build City
-    Certain units such as :unit:`Settlers` can found cities.
+    Certain units such as :unit:`Settlers` can create cities.
 If the unit has sufficient move points available, then giving this command will build a new city where the unit is currently placed on the `Map View`_.
 The unit will be consumed by the action.